opnfv/fuel/docs/release/installation/installation.instruction.rst

 according to the Pharos specification.
 Relevant network bridges should also be pre-configured (e.g. admin_br, mgmt_br, public_br).

-- The admin bridge (admin_br) is mandatory for the baremetal nodes PXE booting during fuel installation.
+- The admin bridge (admin_br) is mandatory for the baremetal nodes PXE booting during Fuel installation.
 - The management bridge (mgmt_br) is required for testing suites (e.g. functest/yardstick), it is suggested to pre-configure it for debugging purposes.
 - The public bridge (public_br) is also nice to have for debugging purposes, but not mandatory.